 Occupations that satisfy this work value offer job security and good working conditions.

 Electrical Engineering Technicians moderately value

-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Electrical Engineering Technicians must consistently demonstrate qualities such as

 attention to detail,